Video SEO 911

 And if your ultimate goal is to live stream your awesome content using a cloud-based service like DaCast, these SEO strategies can also work well bundled together.
 Producers can promote live streaming and pay-per-stream broadcast events, leveraging all of the techniques above.
 DaCast differentiates its streaming services by offering a white-label presentation platform for its subscribers, and allows producers to monetize their content through an embedded merchant account.

-Successful efforts to produce, drive traffic and then monitize all of your video communications will pay dividends.
+Successful efforts to produce, drive traffic and then monetize all of your video communications will pay dividends.

 A special shout-out thanks to Andrew Shotland who runs a great local SEO company in Pleasanton, CA.